Olszewski's of Western Pennsylvania

 Raymond Vance Olszewski

-Last Updated: June 13, 2022
+Last Updated: October 18, 2022

 A work in progress!
 Project started 26 May 2022

-The Bloodline and Roots of the Western Pennsylvania Olszewski Relatives https://www.merriam-webster.com/dictionary/bloodline describes “Bloodline” as a sequence of direct ancestors especially in a pedigree. |
+The Origins of the Western Pennsylvania Olszewski Family https://www.merriam-webster.com/dictionary/bloodline describes “Bloodline” as a sequence of direct ancestors especially in a pedigree. |

-Introduction ~ Are you a descendant of the Olszewski’s of Western Pennsylvania?
+Are you a descendant of the Olszewski’s of Western Pennsylvania?
 Do you know if you are or you are not? if you are a relative, do you know how is it that you are related and to whom?
 Do you know the history of where your ancestors came from or when they first came to America, and who it was that came and why?
 Do you care or ask yourself why should you care?
-Well, you should care because it was because of these ancestors that you are here reading this.
+Well, you should care because it is because of these Olszewski ancestors that you are here reading this.

 My parents were William Vance Olszewski (B:1911 D:1955) and Anna Marie Ajak (Aciak) (B: 1917 D: 2009) who gave birth to me in 1939 and later gave birth to my brother, Robert William in 1945.
 Dad was 100 percent Polish; the fifth child of twelve that were brought into this world by Jozef "Joseph" (B: 1882 D: 1945) and Maryanna Runewicz Olszewski (B:1884 D:1965.
 Joseph was born in the village of Laskowicz, Monki County, Gielzyn, Podlarski Province, Russian-ruled Poland.
-Maryanna was born in Rak, Rypin County, Kuyavian-Pomeranian Province, Russian-ruled Poland.
+Maryanna was born in Rak, Skrwilno, Rypin County, Kuyavian-Pomeranian Province, Russian-ruled Poland.
 My mother, Anna Marie was 100 percent Slovakian, the fourth of seven children born and raised by Michael George Aciak (B: 1884 D: 1959) and Theresa Lucasek (B: 1884 D: 1963) Ajak (Aciak).
 Michael Aciak was born in the village of Mala Bycta, Czechoslavia, which at the time was ruled by the Austrian Empire.
 My Slovakian ancestors are presented following the story of the Olszewski family.
 Click here to take you to the Ajak family story. |

-\William Vance and Anna Marie Ajak Olszewski, Raymond Vance Olszewski and Robert William Olszewski |
+\William Vance and Anna Marie Ajak Olszewski, Raymond Vance Olszewski and Robert William Olszewski Taken about 1945 |

-To read more about the subject of the cultural melting pot that happened in Western PA, I refer you to an excellent paper written by Chris J. Magoc of Brackenridge, PA.
+To read more about the subject of the aforementioned cultural melting pot that happened in Western PA, I refer you to an excellent paper written by Chris J. Magoc of Brackenridge, PA.
 The paper he published in 1993 can be found by clicking here.
 Chris did a great service to the area's history by conducting an in-depth study about how many ethnic groups came here and contributed to the successful steel manufacturing in the area.
 The 76-page paper summarizes the growing population of the Poles, Slavs, Germans, Italians, etc. in the communities located in the Allegheny-Kiskiminetas River Valley to include: New Kensington, Arnold, Braeburn, Tarentum, Brackenridge, Natrona, West Natrona (Ducktown), Natrona Heights, Vandergrift, and Buffalo Township.
-Shown below is a Google map that marks the town of Creighton where Glassmere was located.
-The area is located about 10 miles northeast of Pittsburgh (Go Steelers!).
+Shown below is a Google map that marks the town of Creighton where Glassmere is located; just about 10 miles northeast of Pittsburgh (Go Steelers!).

 |

 The Village of Glassmere ~ It has been well over a century since the two of three Olszewski brothers who came to America from Russia-occupied Poland and settled in Western Pennsylvania.
-A third brother, Dominick who also came to America, settled in West Virginia.
+The third brother, Dominick who also came to America, settled in West Virginia.
 George and Joseph decided to build their home on Marion Street in the village of Glassmere in the early 1900s.
 According to one source I found, Glassmere is named after two Glasmire brothers who came to America in 1802 from Alsace, a city in northeastern France near the German and Swiss borders.
-According to the source, the Glasmires opened an early glass plant in Glassmere.
+According to the source, the Glasmires opened an early glass plant in what would become named Glassmere.
 Source: Guido, George, author Neighborhoolds of the Alle-Kiski Valley published 2021.

 |

 There are actually two parts to the Olszewski name.
 First, there is 'Olszew' and the second part is 'Ski'.
 Olszew is pronounced 'Ol-shesh', and 'ski', of course, is pronounced just like the sports to ski.
 Halbert's of Bath, Ohio who is in the genealogy business wrote in a Historiography they published that the Olszewski name is locational in origin.
-In other words, it is taken from a particular place.
+In other words, it is taken from a particular place; a location.
 Another source (4crests.com) said, Olszewski is a Polish habitation name that comes from one of the places named with the Polish word OLCH (alder) and the addition of SKI.
 If you look up the word Alder, you will find it is the name of a tree found as part of the Birch tree family.
 The Alder tree has several varieties, and besides being used for construction or firewood, it is also used for medicinal purposes, according to 4crests.
 The source further said, it has some folk lore associated with it.
-So, I interpret all this to mean that the surname Olszewski equates to 'One who lives by the Alder Tree'.
+So, I interpret all this to mean that the surname Olszewski means 'One who lives by the Alder Tree'.

 As for the 'Ski' part of the Olszewski name, I have seen it mentioned or referred to as being a person of nobility.
 As previously mentioned, I've heard talk from some of my relatives that we who are named Olszewski had a noble name that was associated with royalty.
 I remember being told that I was even named after a King.
 A published source I found while researching this nobility association addressed this making the following four points: (1) If you are talking about names found in records from, say the 14th century, and then yes, the source agrees saying: names ending in "ski" were borne by nobles; (2) It wasn't until much later (in time), however, the source further adds: "...during the 16th and perhaps the 17th centuries, non-nobles began using surnames regularly"; (3) Use of 'ski' ceased to be 300-400 years ago when the use of surnames of any sort stopped being exclusive to nobles; and, (4) The 'ski' is an adjectival suffix that means of, from, connected with, or pertaining to and adding further, "It is also associated with a person's occupation or someone's kinfolk."